DaudCloud-sudo/Soul-Connect-Health-App/README.md

 ### Signup Page

-We are currently working on a signup page to allow users to create personalized accounts.
+I am currently working on a signup page to allow users to create personalized accounts.
 This feature will enable:

 - **User Authentication:** Secure login and registration using AWS Cognito or a similar service.
 - **Personalized Recommendations:** Tailored Bible verse suggestions and spiritual guidance based on user preferences and activity.